John Crighton Bramwell: Education and career

-He was elected FRCP in 1929 and honorary FRCP (Edin.) in 1960.
+He was elected Fellow of the Royal College of Physicians in 1929 and honorary Fellow of the Royal College of Physicians of Edinburgh (of which both his father and brother were Presidents) in 1960.
 He gave in 1937 the Lumleian Lectures on Arterial pulse in health and disease and in 1956 the Harveian Oration on Practice, teaching and research.
 For many years he was an editor for the Quarterly Journal of Medicine.
 He was in 1955–1956 the president of the Association of Physicians and the president of the British Cardiac Society.
 He was for many years a member of the editorial board of the British Heart Journal, which in 1956 dedicated a special issue to him.
 In that issue, J. Maurice Campbell wrote an appreciation of Bramwell's contributions to cardiology.

 Family

-J. Crighton Bramwell's father Byrom Bramwell and eldest brother Edwin Bramwell were elected FRCP.
+J. Crighton Bramwell's father Byrom Bramwell and eldest brother Edwin Bramwell were elected FRCP and both served as Presidents of the Royal College of Physicians of Edinburgh.

 In 1929 Crighton Bramwell married Elsa Violet Risk.
 Her father James Risk was a whisky distiller, who owned the Bankier Distillery in Banknock, Scotland.
 Crighton and Elsa Bramwell had two sons, one of whom became a physician, and one daughter, who worked in medical publishing.